In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep the stir-fry ingredients

-• Trim the ends from the snap peas and remove any strings if needed.
+- Trim the ends from the snap or snow peas if needed.

 3